Colorado Boulevard: Transit

 Colorado Boulevard is served by several bus routes, operated by Metro and suburban systems.
 Metro Local line 180 serves most of Colorado Boulevard, running between Hollywood and Pasadena.
 Also, Foothill Transit line 187 serves parts of Colorado Boulevard, beginning in Old Pasadena.
 LADOT DASH Eagle Rock/Highland Park serves most of Colorado Boulevard in Eagle Rock.
 Glendale Transit line 6 serves Colorado Street in Glendale.

-Controversies

 Metro has identified Colorado Boulevard as a potential bus rapid transit corridor, part of a line between North Hollywood station and Pasadena approved in 2016's Measure M. The bus rapid transit project would need to include removable components to allow for the annual staging of the Rose Parade.
 Some local residents fear increased traffic congestion due to the proposed bus rapid transit route, while others support increasing access to high-quality transit.

 In popular culture

 The street is mentioned in the 1964 Jan & Dean single The Little Old Lady (from Pasadena), with the protagonist described as the "terror of Colorado Boulevard."

+In S05E13 of The Big Bang Theory, Sheldon says to Leonard: "It’s not about you.
+It’s about a poor immigrant from Pakistan trying to make his way in America by working the graveyard shift at the Colorado Boulevard Chevron", When talking about the gas station across their road.